activus-d/outreachy-blog-post-and-wagtail-drafts/manage-snippets.md

 The use of snippets varies between websites.
 Torchbox has used snippets on some client websites for the following purposes:

-* For contact information for the staff.
+* For staff contact information.
 As a result, you can add them to multiple pages and manage them from one place.
 * For adverts.
 This way, you can apply them sitewide or on individual pages.
 * To manage links in a global area of the site.
 For example, in the footer.
-* For Calls to Action, such as Newsletter sign up blocks, that may be consistent across many different pages.
+* For calls to action, such as newsletter sign-up blocks, that may be consistent across many different pages.

 ## The Snippets menu
 You can access the Snippets menu by clicking **Snippets** in the Wagtail **Sidebar**.
 Clicking Snippets takes you to the **Snippets interface**.
 To add, edit, or delete a snippet, click the snippet type that interests you.
 Clicking the snippet type takes you to the edit screen from which you can add, edit, or delete a snippet.
 Hovering over an individual snippet displays the options to edit or delete that snippet.
 To add a new snippet to the snippet type click **Add (snippet type)**.